 Veal, FC and Thompson, AJ and Perry, LJ and Bereznicki, LR and Peterson, GM, Pain intensity and pain self-management strategies following discharge after surgery: An Australian prospective observational study, Journal of Clinical Pharmacy and Therapeutics, 43, (1) pp. 8-14.
-ISSN 0269-4727 (2017) [Refereed Article]
+ISSN 0269-4727 (2018) [Refereed Article]

 © 2017 John Wiley & Sons Ltd

-WHAT IS KNOWN AND OBJECTIVE: Up to 80% of patients experience acute pain following surgery.
+What is known and objective: Up to 80% of patients experience acute pain following surgery.
 This study aimed to improve the current understanding about the strategies individuals use to self-manage pain following discharge after surgery, stratified by pain intensity.

-METHODS: A prospective observational study conducted at the Royal Hobart Hospital, Australia, between November 2014 and March 2015.
+Methods: A prospective observational study conducted at the Royal Hobart Hospital, Australia, between November 2014 and March 2015.
 Eligible participants were 18 years or older and had undergone surgery requiring an incision.
 Patients who had undergone surgery related to cancer, childbirth or multitrauma or those with dementia were excluded.
 Participants were identified through hospital records and mailed a survey within 1 week of discharge.
 This survey asked about post-discharge pain, management strategies utilized and advice on self-management of pain provided during their inpatient stay.

-RESULTS: Five hundred surveys were mailed, with 169 (33.8%) being returned.
+Results: Five hundred surveys were mailed, with 169 (33.8%) being returned.
 The median age of the respondents was 57 years (range: 18-92 years); 53% were female.
 The majority (89.3%) of participants recalled receiving information about pain self-management.
 Analgesic use was reported by 95.4% of participants in the week following discharge.
 Moderate-severe pain was reported by 80 participants (47.3%); 63.7% and 11.3% of patients reported underuse and overuse of analgesics compared to what was recommended, respectively.

-WHAT IS NEW AND CONCLUSION: A high proportion of patients underused analgesics despite experiencing moderate-severe pain.
+What is new and conclusion: A high proportion of patients underused analgesics despite experiencing moderate-severe pain.
 Although the vast majority of participants reported receiving advice regarding pain self-management, this did not appear to translate into optimal pain management after discharge.
 Different approaches to the provision of advice appear to be required.

 |Item Type:||Refereed Article|

-|Research Division:||Medical and Health Sciences|
+|Research Division:||Biomedical and Clinical Sciences|

-|Research Group:||Pharmacology and Pharmaceutical Sciences|
+|Research Group:||Pharmacology and pharmaceutical sciences|

-|Research Field:||Clinical Pharmacy and Pharmacy Practice|
+|Research Field:||Clinical pharmacy and pharmacy practice|

-|Objective Group:||Other Health|
+|Objective Group:||Other health|

-|Objective Field:||Health not elsewhere classified|
+|Objective Field:||Other health not elsewhere classified|

-|Author:||Veal, FC (Ms Felicity Veal)|
+|UTAS Author:||Veal, FC (Dr Felicity Veal)|

 |UTAS Author:||Thompson, AJ (Mr Angus Thompson)|

-|Author:||Bereznicki, LR (Professor Luke Bereznicki)|
+|UTAS Author:||Bereznicki, LR (Professor Luke Bereznicki)|

-|Author:||Peterson, GM (Professor Gregory Peterson)|
+|UTAS Author:||Peterson, GM (Professor Gregory Peterson)|

 Repository Staff Only: item control page